ENCCS/gpu-programming/content/13-examples.rst

 .. objectives::

    - To show a self-contained example of parallel computation executed on CPU (via OpenMP) and GPU (different models)
-   - To show differences of implementing the same procedure in natural "style" of different models
+   - To show differences of implementing the same procedure in natural "style" of different models/ frameworks

 .. instructor-note::

-   - 15 min teaching
+   - 40 min teaching
-   - 60 min exercises
+   - 40 min exercises

 Problem: heat flow in two-dimensional area